pdm-project/pdm/docs/docs/usage/scripts.md

 Flask server started at http://127.0.0.1:54321
 ```

-Any extra arguments will be appended to the command:
+Any following arguments will be appended to the command:

 ```bash
 $ pdm run start -h 0.0.0.0
 Flask server started at http://0.0.0.0:54321
 ```

+---

 PDM supports 4 types of scripts: